Why several Republican candidates for Michigan governor were blocked from the ballot

 The Bureau of Elections report noted it "does not have reason to believe that any specific candidates or campaigns were aware of the activities of fraudulent-petition circulators," but after throwing out sheets of signatures from the circulators, the bureau found many candidates fell below the required threshold to run for office.

 Those included GOP gubernatorial hopefuls Craig and Johnson.
 Dixon survived her challenges.
-Michigan State Police Trooper Michael Brown ended his campaign rather than associate his candidacy with signature fraud.
+Michigan State Police Capt.
+Michael Brown ended his campaign rather than associate his candidacy with signature fraud.

 Concerns over the process